2018–19 Reading F.C. season: Matches

 On 30 June, Reading played their first pre-season fixture away at Eastleigh.
 The Royals lost the fixture 2–1, with the National League side scoring a late winner through Ben Williamson.
 Prior to this, Paul McCallum had put the hosts ahead in the first half, before Leandro Bacuna's equaliser.
 Reading played two different teams composed of first team players in either half.

 On 7 July, Reading faced League One outfit AFC Wimbledon at Kingsmeadow.
 Former-Royals loanee Kwesi Appiah put the hosts ahead, before Joe Pigott doubled their advantage just before the break.
 Adrian Popa and Sam Smith levelled the game with two goals in five minutes following the restart.
 Egli Kaja restored Wimbledon's lead, with Kane Crichlow wrapping up a 4–2 victory for the Dons with six minutes to play.
 As with the Eastleigh fixture, Reading fielded separate teams in either half.
 A 0–0 draw with Premier League Fulham followed a week later at the Recreation Ground in Aldershot.
 Twenty-one different players featured for Reading.

 As part of the club's training camp in Bad Erlach, Austria, the Royals faced Turkish giants Beşiktaş in Graz, as part of the Turks' preparation for their Europa League campaign.
-Ryan Babel and Oğuzhan Özyakup put Beşiktaş into a two-goal lead in the second half, before Sam Smith and Mark McNulty levelled the contest in the final ten minutes.
+Ryan Babel and Oğuzhan Özyakup put Beşiktaş into a two-goal lead in the second half, before Sam Smith and Marc McNulty levelled the contest in the final ten minutes.
 On the 20 July, Reading faced former Russian champions Rubin Kazan in Ilz with the sides playing out a 0–0 draw.

 On 28 July, Reading played their only home match of pre-season with the visit of Crystal Palace.
 The Premier League side won 4–0, with goals from Alexander Sørloth, Wilfried Zaha (two) and James Tomkins, rounding of a winless pre-season for Reading.